-IN JUST 20 YEARS, a previously little-known spider with virtually no evidence of harm has stirred up terror both in the public and even modern medical communities.
-Unfortunately, reliable facts on white-tail spiders are shrouded with horrifying urban myths and blurred evidence from the media.
+In just 20 years, a previously little-known spider with virtually no evidence of harm has stirred up terror both in the public and even modern medical communities.
+Unfortunately, reliable facts on white-tailed spiders are shrouded with horrifying urban myths and blurred evidence from the media.

-Dr Geoff Isbister, an expert in envenomation at the University of Newcastle, NSW, has published many articles and studies on white-tail spiders.
+Dr Geoff Isbister, an expert in envenomation at the University of Newcastle, NSW, has published many articles and studies on white-tailed spiders.
 The “modern plague”, as he calls it, is the idea that spider bites can cause ghastly necrotic ulcers.
-This phenomenon, known as necrotic arachnidism, has been falsely associated with the white-tail spider.
+This phenomenon, known as necrotic arachnidism, has been falsely associated with the white-tailed spider.

 In 2003, Geoff co-authored a leading study in The Medical Journal of Australia investigating 130 white-tail spider bite cases in an effort to dispel the irrational stigma around them.
 However, news stories still surface from time to time that revamp fear of the spider as a flesh-eating monster.

-What is true about the white-tail spider, and what is fabricated?
+What is true about the white-tailed spider, and what is fabricated?
 Why and how did the myths start?

-Here are some concrete answers to your frequently asked questions about white-tail spiders.
+Here are some concrete answers to your frequently asked questions about white-tailed spiders.

-There are two common species of white-tail spiders in Australia: Lampona cylindrata and Lampona murina.
+There are two common species of white-tailed spiders in Australia: Lampona cylindrata and Lampona murina.
 They are both part of the Lampona genus, native to Australia and New Guinea.

 White-tail spiders are vagrant hunters that usually roam at night.
 Instead of spinning webs and eating insects, they prefer to feast on other spiders, such as curtain-web spiders, daddy-long-legs, redback spiders, and black house spiders.